yosephbernandus/yosephbernandus/README.md

 I'm from Indonesia and living in Jakarta. <br>

-- 🌱  &nbsp; I’m currently learning mobile development
+- 🌱  &nbsp; I’m currently learning mobile development & go
-- 🥅  &nbsp; 2021 Goals: Contribute more to Open Source projects
+- 🥅  &nbsp; 2022 Goals: Contribute more to Open Source projects

 ## Connect with me: